-Talk with your eye doctor about the best type of lenses for you, and get your regular eye exams so you not only keep your eyes healthy, but also keep your contact prescription up-to-date.
+Talk to your eye doctor about the best type of lenses for you.
+Get regular eye exams to keep your peepers healthy and make sure your prescription stays up to date.

 Soft Contact Lenses

-Soft contacts are made of a type of plastic combined with water.
-Water lets oxygen pass through the contact lens to your cornea, which increases comfort, reduces dry eyes, and helps keep your cornea healthy.
-If your cornea doesn't get enough oxygen, it may swell, get cloudy, and lead to blurred vision or problems that are more serious.
+They’re made from a special type of plastic mixed with water.
+The water content lets oxygen pass through the lens to your cornea.
+That makes the lenses more comfortable, lessens dry eyes, and helps keep your cornea healthy.
+If it doesn't get enough oxygen, it can swell, get cloudy, and cause blurry vision or other, more serious problems.

-Compared to rigid gas-permeables, the other main type of contacts, soft lenses are typically more comfortable when you first insert them into your eyes.
+Compared with rigid gas-permeable lenses, the other main type of contacts, soft lenses feel better when you first put them in.